 For people who truly can't make decisions, guardianship can be a good thing.
 But, if people can make decisions, either independently or when they get help, guardianship can have a "significant negative impact on their physical and mental health."

-Supported Decision-Making that can help students with disabilities make their own decisions, live as independently as they can, and avoid unnecessary guardianship.
+In this brochure, we'll tell you about an option called Supported Decision-Making that can help students with disabilities make their own decisions, live as independently as they can, and avoid unnecessary guardianship.
 We'll also show you ways you can request and receive Supported Decision-Making supports and services through Special Education Transition Services.